suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The simplicity of design in the Recipient due to all of these benefits allows even a highly constrained platform to use advanced update capabilities.

-# D. Implementation Confirmance Matrix {#implementation-matrix}
+# D. Implementation Conformance Matrix {#implementation-matrix}
 {: numbered='no'}

-This section summarizes the functionality a minimal implementation needs to offer to claim conformance to this specification.
+This section summarizes the functionality a minimal implementation needs to offer to claim conformance to this specification, in the absence of an application profile standard specifying otherwise.

 The subsequent table shows the conditions.